 Radiology technicians are integral to the healthcare system.
 This career offers plenty of room for growth and advancement.
 With these benefits comes the need for specialized schooling, vocational training, and certification.
-Are you ready to take the next steps toward earning your radiology tech degree online?
-Start here.
+Below, you'll find information about the best online radiology programs and how to become a radiology technician.

 How Much Do Radiology Technicians Make?

 Many variables affect radiology technicians' salaries.
-These include location, employer, and experience level.
+Variables include location, employer, and experience level.
 Specializations and certifications factor in as well.
 For a rough idea of what radiology technicians make, see the chart below.

 AccreditedSchoolsOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.